- Sector : Urban Development Solutions

 SCF’s Involvement – Technical Assistance

-- Environmental and social compliance aligned with IFC and national guidelines
+- Environmental and social compliance documentation aligned with NEMA and IFC Performance Standards

-- Digital twin development to optimize production and maintenance systems
+- Digital twin and production data architecture for workflow optimization, traceability, and predictive maintenance

 Our Target Impact